 Are the GRE/TOEFL exams required and, if so, is a subject area required for the GRE?

-No. The GRE is not being required for the Fall 2022 application cycle.
 The TOEFL or IELTS exams are required for all International students whose native language is not English.
 The only exception is granted to those who have completed a degree program in the United States.

 What is the minimum score for the GRE and TOEFL?